DanMcInerney/LANs.py/README.md

 python LANs.py -pcap libpcapfilename -ip 192.168.0.10
 ```

-To read from a pcap file you must include the target's IP address with the -ip option
+To read from a pcap file you must include the target's IP address with the -ip option.
+It must also be in libpcap form which is the most common anyway.

 Aggressive usage: